The History of Heavy Metal – Origins, Bands, and Early Influences

 Thrash Metal

-Thrash metal is known for its super-fast tempo, accompanied by low guitar riffs.
+Thrash Metal is known for its super-fast tempo, accompanied by low guitar riffs.
 It’s one of the most aggressive subgenres of heavy metal.

-Some of the early works of thrash metal include Black Sabbath’s “Symptom of the Universe”, Queen’s “Stone Cold Crazy”, and Diamond Head’s “Am I Evil?”.
+Some of the early works of thrash metal include Black Sabbath’s “Symptom of the Universe,” Queen’s “Stone Cold Crazy,” and Diamond Head’s “Am I Evil?”.
 Those pieces were released before the term “thrash metal” was even popularized.

 Who Are the Big 4 Thrash Metal Bands?

 The big 4 thrash metal bands are Slayer, Metallica, Anthrax, and Megadeth.
-These bands are credited for creating and popularizing the sub-genre in the early 90s.
+These bands are credited for creating and popularizing the subgenre in the early 90s.
 They still perform live concerts and release albums to date.

 Recent Sub-Genres of Metal

-Along with the highly established and popular metal sub-genres, some relatively new sub-genres have emerged in the 1990s.
+Along with the highly established and popular metal sub-genres, some relatively new sub-genres emerged in the 1990s.
 These include Nu metal, symphonic metal, technical death metal, groove metal, folk metal, and metalcore.

-Among the above mentioned, Nu-metal and Metalcore are the ones that are separated from the pact as being more successful than the others.
+Among the above-mentioned, Nu-metal and Metalcore are the ones that are separated from the pact as being more successful than the others.

 Nu-Metal

 Nu-metal is a subgenre of heavy metal that combines elements of other genres, such as hip-hop, alternative metal, and groove metal.
-Nu-metal was at its peak in the late 1990s and early 2000s with bands like Limp Bizkit, Linkin Park, Staind, and Papa Roach.
+Nu-metal was at its peak in the late 1990s and early 2000s with bands like Korn, Limp Bizkit, Linkin Park, Staind, and Papa Roach.

 While nu-metal is not as popular as it once was, there are still bands out there that make it their own.
 Some notable nu-metal bands today are I Prevail, Asking Alexandria, and Beartooth.